 \section{Abstract}

-We extend the correspondence between double Lie algebras and skew-symmetric Rota---Baxter operators of weight 0 on the matrix algebra for the infinite-dimensional case.
-We give the first example of simple double Lie algebra.
+We extend the correspondence between double Lie algebras and skew-symmetric Rota---Baxter operators of weight 0 on the matrix algebra to the infinite-dimensional case.
+We give the first example of a simple double Lie algebra.